Nagema/react-meetup/README.md

 In order to regroup the information, there's been a context.js created name meetupContext,  where you can find the logic for the following methods and funtions

--Getting data and new data for the meetups
+- Getting data and new data for the meetups

 - Toogle for favorite button

 - Adding new meetups information

-It has been replace <a> tags to  <Links/> and also added the Router to link the routes
+It also has been replace <a> tags to  <Links/> and added the Router to link the routes

 In order to add animation to the header it has been created a hook called useScrollDirection.js that returns if the scroll is going down or up